tektronix/vscode-tsplang/server/@tsplang-plugins/src/README.md

 file named `tsplang.plugin`.
 This file must be located in the root of the plugin folder and adhere to the schema defined by the [tsplang.plugin.schema.json](../tsplang.plugin.schema.json) file.

+## License Files

+If you provide a license file, it must
+* be named `LICENSE`.
+* be located in the root of the plugin folder.
+* not have a file extension.
+* be a plain text file encoded in UTF-8.